KBlixt/PlexDBI/README.md

 1. The movie in the database with the latest release date.
 2. The movie in the database with the 2nd latest release date.
 3. The movie in the database with the 3rd latest release date.
 4. The movie in the database with the 4th latest release date.
-Provided that it isn't more than 14 day older than 1.
+Provided that it isn't more than 14 day older than the latest.
 5. The movie in the database with the 5th latest release date.
-Provided that it isn't more than 14 day older than 1.
+Provided that it isn't more than 14 day older than the latest.
 6. The movie in the database with the 6th latest release date.
-Provided that it isn't more than 14 day older than 1.
+Provided that it isn't more than 14 day older than the latest.
 7. The movie in the database with the 7th latest release date.
-Provided that it isn't more than 14 day older than 1.
+Provided that it isn't more than 14 day older than the latest.

 8. A movie that's older than 10 years with a imdb score of 8 or more will be placed here.
 "Old but Gold"